Lionesses have ‘inspired millions’ despite falling short in first World Cup final

 Despite the 1-0 defeat, fans were quick to congratulate the team on the “fantastic” work they had done for the women’s game.

-The Prince of Wales tweeted a personal message to the Lionesses after the match, saying their “spirt and drive have inspired so many people”.
+The Prince of Wales tweeted a personal message to the Lionesses after the match, saying their “spirit and drive have inspired so many people”.

 William faced criticism ahead of the game for electing not to attend the match in person, instead watching the final alongside the Princess of Wales and Prince George, Princess Charlotte and Prince Louis at home in Sandringham, Norfolk.